ojitmehta123/NS3-1/index.md

 If you are looking for the collaborative sensing adaptations for the ns-3 LTE module, check the [ns-3-COLAB page](/NS3/COLAB).

 If you are looking for the 802.11 AP with the dynamic beacon adjustment, check out the [ns-3-dynamicBeacon page](/NS3/dynamicBeacon)

+If you have problems or want to help, join the (Discord server](https://discord.gg/dWDgdkz).